In case of emergencies, such as power failures or fire, emergency luminaires light a clear path to escape.

 WHY YOU NEED EMERGENCY LIGHTING?

-Emergency lighting installations is necessary for all commercial and residential buildings.
+Emergency lighting installations are necessary for all commercial and residential buildings.
 These are needed in case of fires or other dangerous situations as well as in the event of a power cut due to mains failure.

 Maintained emergency lights must stay on at all times and non-maintained lights must light up if there is a mains power failure, under UK regulations.

 Commercial buildings must have emergency lights installed for safety and to provide clear visibility of any emergency exits.
 At SM Installations (NW) LTD we make sure to install emergency lighting that is compliant with UK regulations for your building.